Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Disabled AI Radioprotocol
 - Changed: Show score on the main display in the ranked version or when a SQL database is running
 - Optimized: (Capture)CampDialog FSM now only runs if a player is near a Camp and not constantly
+- Changed: Service triggers are now only created on clients, editor placed ones removed, by lelik

 4.06